2.1.1. Medical indemnity insurance is a form of professional indemnity insurance. It covers practitioners for their professional negligence.1

 Figure 1: Market share of medical indemnity insurers

 2.1.3.
-Medical negligence claims are initiated by, or on behalf of, patients against medical practitioners.
+Medical negligence claims are initiated by, or on behalf of, patients against doctors.
 Roughly 2,000 claims of negligence might be expected each year in relation to private medical practice in Australia.
 However, there can be substantial variation from one year to the next.
 It is difficult to project the number of medical indemnity claims with any precision.
 A significant number of claims will be successfully defended.

 2.1.4.
 The cost of medical negligence claims is highly variable since the claims relate to bodily injury.
 The cost of a medical negligence claim to the insurer is made up of damages which are payable to the plaintiff, any of the plaintiff’s legal costs which the insurer is obliged to pay, and the insurer’s own costs of defending and managing the claim.
-While most claims are finalised for less than $100,000, a small number of claims are large (perhaps 5 per cent of claims cost more than $500,000).
+While most claims are finalised for less than $100,000, a small number of claims are large.
+Perhaps 5 per cent of claims cost more than $500,000.
 These large claims have a significant impact on the overall cost of medical indemnity insurance.
 At least 40 per cent of the cost of all medical indemnity claims relates to claims which are larger than $500,000.

 2.1.5.
 The medical indemnity claim process can be long.
 Years can elapse between the date of a negligent medical incident and the date that legal action against the practitioner is initiated.
 It is not unusual for claims to take a number of years to finalise after they have been initiated.
 It is common for the whole process to take more than five years for a single claim.
 The cost of a claim depends significantly on economic and judicial conditions prevailing at the time the claim is finalised (paid), rather than at the time of the medical incident or the time that the claim is made.